The Theory of Producing

 its nominal steam capacity, it will gives a operation failure due and alarm

 for high steam temperature (superheated steam).
-The solution to prevent
+The solutions to prevent

-extra steam buffer occur in about 10 - 15% of all installations.
+for extra steam buffer occur in about 10 - 15% of all installations).
+The

 of seamless tubes, where the feed water is preheated and evaporated